RaisonHabi/machine-learning/特征工程/数据处理/sparse matrix、sparse vector、dense matrix等概念.md

 By contrast, if most of the elements are nonzero, then the matrix is considered dense.

 The number of zero-valued elements divided by the total number of elements (e.g., m × n for an m × n matrix) is called the **sparsity** of the matrix (which is equal to 1 minus the density of the matrix).
-Using those definitions, a matrix will be sparse when its sparsity is greater than 0.5.
+Using those definitions, a matrix will be sparse when its sparsity **is greater than 0.5**.

+In the case of a sparse matrix, substantial memory requirement reductions can be realized by storing only the non-zero entries.
+Depending on the number and distribution of the non-zero entries, different data structures can be used and yield huge savings in memory when compared to the basic approach.**The trade-off is that accessing the individual elements becomes more complex and additional structures are needed to be able to recover the original matrix unambiguously**.
+Formats can be divided into two groups:
+> Those that support efficient modification, such as DOK (Dictionary of keys), LIL (List of lists), or COO (Coordinate list).
+These are typically used to construct the matrices.
+Those that support efficient access and matrix operations, such as CSR (Compressed Sparse Row) or CSC (Compressed Sparse Column).

 &nbsp;
 ## sparse vector